Lady analyzing air sampling samples under the microscope.

 ENVIRONMENTAL FACTORS EFFECTING SAMPLING

-Here are some examples of environmental factors that can cause mold sample errors or limitations.
-These factors all cause great varibility in sample results.
+Here are some examples of environmental factors that can cause mold sampling problems or limitations.
+These factors all cause great variability in sample results.

 • A ceiling fan is in use.